The Hidden Costs of Serverless

 "Pay only for what you use" is serverless marketing.
-The reality?
-You'll pay for what you didn't know you were using, plus overhead you can't avoid.
-After years of production workloads, the pattern is clear: serverless optimizes for getting started, not staying efficient.
+The reality is you pay for what you did not know you were using, plus overhead you cannot avoid.
+After years of production workloads, a pattern is clear: serverless optimizes for getting started, not staying efficient.

 The Observability Tax

 Debugging distributed functions requires expensive tooling.
-CloudWatch, X-Ray, third-party APM solutions: costs that double your infrastructure spend aren't unusual.
-Cold starts fail silently, timeouts cascade mysteriously, and you'll pay premium prices for visibility into your own code.
+CloudWatch, X-Ray, third-party APM solutions: costs that double your infrastructure spend are not unusual.
+Cold starts fail silently, timeouts cascade mysteriously, and you pay premium prices for visibility into your own code.

 Vendor Lock-In Accumulates Slowly